IanLunn/Sequence/DOCUMENTATION.md

 - `true`: Use pagination with the default CSS selector (`.sequence-pagination`)
 - `false`: Don't use pagination
-- CSS Selector: Use pagination but change the default selector to something of your own liking.
+- class/ID selector: Use pagination but change the default selector to a class/ID selector of you liking

 Note: the pagination elements must be added to the HTML manually.